SweetChristabel/FAFO/README.md

 # FAFO
-Small and very small projects for shits and giggles
+Tiny programs for shits and giggles
+No brain cells were involved in the making of any of these.
+Every python file in here can be run independently, with the assets present in the repo.
+My personal favourite is the win98error.